tyomaiva/first-rust-course/src/ownership.md

     println!("Coordinates are: {}, {}", point.x, point.y);
 }
 ```
-+ We have two multiple borrows, but we don't violate any rules, since these two have different scopes.
++ We have two mutable borrows, but we don't violate any rules, since these two have different scopes.

 To get the value back from a reference, use the dereferencing syntax `*`:
 ```rust,editable